 “Heart of the Country has been a perfect location for my business, creating a stylish and relaxed environment for our customers.“

 At our gallery located within Heart of the Country we specialise in the unusual.
-Allen’s bespoke collection pieces are real showstoppers as well as being timeless and classic.
+Allen’s one off and bespoke commission pieces are real showstoppers as well as being timeless and classic.

 Experienced in the Exceptional

 Since 1986, Allen has lead a team of designer-makers who all work on the jewellery collections and commission pieces.
 This allows us to give design and technical advice to customers when they are visiting us, advising them on the suitability of stones and settings to help their ideas become a beautifully-crafted piece of bespoke jewellery.
 With our onsite workshop viewing gallery, we give our customers the opportunity to view firsthand our jewellery being made on the premises.
 The jewellery within our gallery starts from £45.00 upwards and therefore our jewellery collections here at Allen Brown Jewellery do cover a range of budgets and styles for our customers.

 Our upstairs workshop is a hive of activity everyday with our team busy designing, and making and creating commission items for customers, or remodelling and repairs.

 Our talented team all specialise in different parts of the business and bring their own talents.